saoun/ProjectZebra/day3/aboutme-hw.md

 # About Me with HTML

 ## Introduction
-The purpose of this exercise is to practice some basic HTML and then successfully push it all up to _**your private repo**_.
+The purpose of this exercise is to practice some more basic HTML + CSS.

 ## Setup
 Create a directory called `aboutme`, `cd` into `aboutme` and then complete the following: